sagaryadav97/chat-app-using-django-channels/README.md

 activate env.
 cd repo.
-run pip install requirements.txt. you have install redis in your system or docker. run redis. run python manage migrate run python manage runserver
+run pip install requirements.txt. you have to install redis in your system or docker. run redis. run python manage migrate run python manage runserver